kevinlin/ai-sdlc-playbook/docs/prompt-library/development/prompt-new-feature-story.md

+---
+description: Template for creating detailed feature stories with acceptance criteria and implementation guidance.
+---

 # New Feature / Story Prompt

 An example for starting a new feature on a new branch.
 Use a new context window.